Neurological Conditions

 A specialised neurological FCA integrates all of these dimensions into a single coherent functional narrative.
 Whether the participant lives with acquired brain injury, multiple sclerosis, Parkinson's disease, stroke, motor neurone disease, spinal cord injury, Huntington's disease or another neurological condition, our assessment framework is built to capture the full functional picture rather than a partial view.

-Our neurological FCAs are led by a physiotherapist with specific clinical training in neurological rehabilitation.
-This is important because neurological function cannot be cleanly separated into 'physical' and 'cognitive' boxes.
+Our neurological FCAs are led by experienced AHPRA-registered Occupational Therapists with specific clinical training in neurological rehabilitation, supported by multidisciplinary clinical oversight from our Director team.
+This matters because neurological function cannot be cleanly separated into 'physical' and 'cognitive' boxes.
 Mobility limitations interact with fatigue.
 Cognitive impairment shapes self-management of medication and appointments.
 Behavioural changes after brain injury affect community participation.
 A clinician trained across these dimensions produces a more accurate, more integrated assessment than a clinician focused on a single domain.

-Our physiotherapy training also gives us specific depth in mobility analysis, transfer mechanics, falls and risk assessment, fatigue profiling, pain interaction with function, and assistive technology and equipment justification — all of which are critical for neurological participants.
+Our multidisciplinary leadership gives us specific depth across mobility analysis, transfer mechanics, falls and risk assessment, fatigue profiling, pain interaction with function, and assistive technology and equipment justification — alongside cognitive, sensory and psychosocial considerations critical for neurological participants.

 Capturing Progressive and Variable Conditions